 As a Wells Next The Sea photographer my services include head shots, portraits, family photo shoots and model portfolios.

-You can also view, with the option to buy, my charming Norfolk and Suffolk landscapes as products from Photo4me.
+You can also view my Norfolk landscapes that includes images of the town, at Photo4me.
 Please use the link on the top menu bar.

 About Wells Next The Sea

 Wells plus Holkham woods and beach are some of the best places for landscape photography in Norfolk.
 It is a working harbour town and popular with tourists and day trippers.
 Car parking is excellent and there is wide variety of hotels, pubs and shops.
 Despite its name the town is no longer by the sea.

 This is an area of the coast that is building up.
 It is contrast to the continuous eroding that takes place on the east Norfolk coast especially around the Happisburgh area.

 The town is now over one mile from the sea.
 An embankment, a mile long was built to prevent the harbour from silting up.
 It provides a pleasant walk to the sea.
 If you do not wish to walk along the embankment there is a road running parallel to it and at the end a pay and display car park with toilets.